 There are a number of Special Protection Systems employed by NSPI and NBSO to permit high transfer levels between Nova Scotia and New Brunswick.
 NSPI has an "Import Power Monitor" that acts to separate the two systems following the loss of the 345 kV tie (L-8001/L-3012) or lines in NB (L-3004, L-3006), by cross-tripping L-6513, to avoid the thermal violation on L-6513.
 Once this SPS operates, the load and generation in northern Nova Scotia are disconnected from the Nova Scotia system (but remain connected to New Brunswick).
 The Nova Scotia system is then islanded and relies on under frequency load shedding (UFLS) schemes to shed load across Nova Scotia to make up the generation deficiency and restore balance.
 Any new generating facilities added to the system in northern Nova Scotia (between Truro and New Brunswick) could have an impact on the transfer capability between Nova Scotia and New Brunswick and on the associated SPSs.

-The NSPI transmission line ratings records show that L-6513 between 74N-Springhill and 1N-Onslow substation is built with 556 ACSR Dove conductors with a maximum operating temperature of 50°C and a Summer/Winter line rating of 110/165 MVA limited by conductor sag with the restriction of 172 MVA due to the metering at both line terminals and the protection at 1N-Onslow end.
-Under the pre-existing "Import Power Monitor" SPS arming level, the flow on L-6513 could be at its conductor thermal limit during summer when 345 kV line L-8001 trips for any reason.
-With the addition of IR#365, loss of L-8001 could cause L-6513 to be overloaded up to 182% of its conductor thermal rating during periods when summer line ratings are in effect, assuming other generation in this area is concurrently generating at full output.
-Thermal overloads on L-6513 could also occur under the same contingency during winter.
+The NSPI transmission line ratings records show that L-6513 between 74N-Springhill and 1N-Onslow substation is built with 556 ACSR Dove conductors with a maximum operating temperature of 50°C. Therefore L-6513 has a summer/winter line rating of 110/165 MVA limited by conductor sag with the restriction of 172 MVA due to metering at both line terminals and protection at 1N-Onslow end.
+Under the pre-existing "Import Power Monitor" SPS arming level, the flow on L-6513 could be at its conductor thermal limit during summer when the 345 kV line L-8001 trips for any reason.
+With the addition of 46 MW by IR#370 loss of L-8001 could cause L-6513 to be overloaded up to 161% of its conductor thermal ratings during periods when summer line ratings are in effect, assuming other generation in this area is concurrently generating at full output.
 The overloads would also depend on the real-time local load demands and other local generation output.
+Therefore in order to accommodate IR#370 as NRIS this study recommends that L-6513 should be up-rated and some terminal equipment should be upgraded at 1N-Onslow and 74N-Springhill.
+The cost of uprating this line will depend on the number of structures and spans that need to be remedied, but an estimate of the cost ranges from \$8.2M for thermal uprating to \$19.2M for complete rebuild.
+This study assumes that L-6513 can be up-rated for IR#370 and the associated cost estimates are listed in Section 12.